Mike continues to be actively engaged in a wide variety of activities.

 Mike is also the Chairman of the Board of Trustees of the Shakespeare Theatre Company.
 Since its founding in 1985, the Shakespeare Theatre Company has earned a reputation as the nation’s leading force in the presentation and preservation of classic theater, presenting Shakespearean and other classics in an accessible, imaginative American style that honors playwrights’ language and intentions while viewing their plays through a 21st-century lens.
 STC won the 2012 Tony Award as the nation’s outstanding regional theater.
 At its two venues, the Harman Center for the Performing Arts and the Lansburgh Theater, both in the center of the nation’s capitol, STC presents productions of its own and provides affordable, state-of-the-art venues to other outstanding local, national and international performing arts companies.
 STC encourages synergy among sister arts organizations, and stimulates an ongoing artistic dialogue that embraces all of the performing arts, and offers education and accessibility programs to engage diverse audiences in the arts.

-Mike is also the Chairman of the Board of CoStar Group, Inc., a public company (CSGP on NASADQ), he co-founded in 1987 that provides 24/7 internet access to information about over 80 billion square feet of commercial, retail, industrial and multi-family structures throughout the United States, Great Britain, France and elsewhere, together with software tools that render that information useful to its subscribers.
-It was his experience at CoStar, providing real time online access to the real estate industry that enabled Mike to envision The Sunlight Foundation, as a way to use the same information technology to provide real time online oversight of Congress and those who seek to influence Congress.
+Mike is also the Chairman of the Board of CoStar Group, Inc., a public company (CSGP on NASADQ), he co-founded in 1987 that provides 24/7 internet access to information about over 90 billion square feet of commercial, retail, industrial and multi-family structures throughout the United States, Great Britain, France and elsewhere, together with software tools that render that information useful to its subscribers.
+CoStar also now operates as a search tool for those seeking aparatments, through apartments.com and other sites.